My youngest child is at her senior prom. I'm at a local pub not drinking, eating good pub food and I'm desperately hoping she's having fun.

 We have a better chance of having all females this time around thanks to the change in company, but I don't know if the quality of bird overall will be better.
 I'm having my doubts.
 I've had to clean up two pasty butts already.
 I had only one sick bird last time out of the seven, and she ended up doing famously.
 I'll keep my fingers crossed and hope that these all survive to become big, healthy, happy biddies.
 It's not all hope, though.
 We'll take the best care of them that we know how.
 So far, so good.

 It's all about living and loving in the Pac NW with all me aminals, especially the human beans.
-A husband, two kids, five dogs, five goats, four cats and a chicken (I should dress her up as a partridge for ... er, never mind) make for a busy life, even if I didn't like to write and paint.
+A husband, two kids, three dogs, two goats, two cats and five chickens (I should dress Beatrice up as a partridge for ... er, never mind) make for a busy life, even if I didn't like to write and paint.
 Did I say like?
 Obsess.
 I obsess to write and paint.